Frequently Asked Questions...

 Q. Are your programs accredited?

 A. Yes.
-All of our nursing programs are fully accredited by the National League for Nursing Accrediting Commission (NLNAC).
+All of our nursing programs are fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
 In addition, the undergraduate nursing programs are fully approved by the Georgia Board of Nursing and the Florida Commission on Independent Education.
-Thomas University is also accredited by the Southern Association of Colleges and Schools – Commission on Colleges (SACS-COC).
+Thomas University is also accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Q. When are classes held?